 Consult an Arizona Criminal Defense Attorney

-If you have been charged with criminal damage in Arizona, an experienced attorney at the Law Offices of Shawn B. Hamp can represent you in your defense.
+If you have been charged with criminal damage in Arizona, an experienced attorney at the The Hamp Law Offices can represent you in your defense.

 We serve clients in Mohave, Yavapai, La Paz, and Coconino Counties, including the communities of Kingman, Bullhead City, Lake Havasu, Parker, Prescott, Williams, and Flagstaff, Arizona.
 Contact us today for a free consultation.